paktek123/raiser_rpg_framework/readme.md

 ## Bugs

-Please report bugs by opening a new github issue, will do my best to response.
+Please report bugs by opening a new github issue, will do my best to respond.

 ## Contributing